dreyfus92/dreyfus92/README.md

 - 🔭 I’m currently working on **Hackapulco.**

-- 🌱 I’m currently learning **Typescript, GraphQL, Apollo, Rust and Firebase.**
+- 🌱 I’m currently learning **Typescript, GraphQL, Rust and Firebase.**

 - 🤝 I’m looking to collaborate with **frontend projects.**